 1) Black Diamond Trail Ergo Cork Trekking Poles

 There are a few features that I really enjoy about this set of poles.
-First, the hand grips are ergonomically designed and angled for optimal use, hence the name “Ergo”.
-They are made with a natural lightweight cork material which holds up very well with extended use.
+First, the handgrips are ergonomically designed and angled for optimal use, hence the name “Ergo”.
+They are made with a natural lightweight cork material that holds up very well with extended use.

 2) Pace Maker Expedition Trekking Poles